-Transfer learning works surprisingly well in a plethora of applications focused around computer vision and natural language processing .
-Transfer learning and domain adaptation refer to situations where what was learned in one setting is exploited to improve generalization in another setting .
+Transfer learning works surprisingly well in a plethora of applications focused around computer vision and natural language processing ().
+Transfer learning and domain adaptation refer to situations where what was learned in one setting is exploited to improve generalization in another setting ().
 There is always a distribution mismatch between the source and target data distribution, but the reason for the mismatch differs from one setting to another.
 Transfer learning and domain adaptation approaches are designed to address this issue.
-The problem to solve here is a challenging one because one of the core assumptions in the science of machine learning is that the training and test datasets are drawn according to the same probability distribution.
+The problem to solve here is a challenging one because one of the core assumptions in the science of machine learning is that the training and test data sets the same probability distribution.
 However, this is not the case in real-world applications.
-Thus, it is important to leverage the existing source knowledge possessed by the model after training for the source task to solve a different target problem, given that the source and target may exhibit a distribution mismatch .
+Thus, it is important to leverage the existing source knowledge possessed by the model after training for the source task to solve a different target problem, given that the source and target may exhibit a distribution mismatch ().

-The underlying assumption made for transfer learning and domain adaptation is that the source and target domains differ in terms of marginal data distributions, but that the labelled datasets for the two domains are the same.
-There are also cases where the marginal distributions of the source and target datasets are related, but the source and target tasks have different labelled datasets.
+The underlying assumption made for transfer learning and domain adaptation is that the source and target domains differ in terms of marginal data distributions, but that the labeled data sets for the two domains are the same.
+There are also cases where the marginal distributions of the source and target data sets are related, but the source and target tasks have different labeled data sets.
 Depending on the specific application, the transferred knowledge can be in the form of data instances, feature representations, or model parameters.
-At Modzy, we focus on features learned when the model was trained on the source dataset for the source task, and then adapt those features to a new target dataset and target task.
-As an example, if we have a YOLO-based object detection model for detecting buildings in a specific dataset, the features learned by that model can be utilized on the target dataset to detect buildings in a dataset with a different pixel distribution; this is done by performing a limited re-training for a few of layers in the YOLO model.
+In our specific solution, we focus on features learned when the model was trained on the source data set for the source task, then adapt those features to a new target data set and target task.
+As an example, if we have a YOLO-based object detection model for detecting buildings in a specific data set, the features learned by that model can be utilized on the target data set to detect buildings in a data set with a different pixel distribution; this is done by performing a limited re-training for a few of layers in the YOLO model.

 What this means for you